Jordi Pola: Club career

 Born in Barcelona, Catalonia, Pola was a Sporting de Gijón youth graduate.
 On 23 August 2019, after finishing his formation, he was loaned to Tercera División side Caudal Deportivo for the season.

-On 3 October 2019, after just 27 minutes of action, Pola moved to fellow fourth tier side Urraca CF also in a temporary deal.
-On 25 August 2020, he signed for Segunda División B side CD Lealtad.
+On 3 October 2019, after just 27 minutes of action, Pola moved to fellow fourth tier side Urraca also in a temporary deal.
+On 25 August 2020, he signed for Segunda División B side Lealtad.

 On 18 June 2021, Pola returned to Sporting and was assigned to the reserves in Tercera División RFEF.
-He made his first team debut on 29 May, starting in a 0–1 Segunda División home loss against UD Las Palmas.
+He made his first team debut on 29 May, starting in a 0–1 Segunda División home loss against Las Palmas.

+On 23 July 2023, Liga Portugal 2 club Nacional announced the signing of Pola on a three-year deal, after his contract with Sporting Gijón had expired.
+In his first season, he contributed to Nacional's promotion to the top tier, mostly as a substitute.
+On 15 August 2024, Pola moved on loan to Tondela in Liga Portugal 2.

+On 3 February 2025, Pola moved to Alcorcón in the Spanish third tier on a free transfer.